The Sunday Roast.

 The Old Queen’s Head | Islington

-The OQH’s four roasts jostle for first place – there’s Aycote farm leg of lamb with minted peas; roast corn-fed chicken with aioli and smoked gravy; just-pink 32 day aged Longhorn beef with bone marrow gravy; and an excellent chestnut mushroom wellington with all the trimmings.
+The OQH’s four roasts jostle for the crown – there’s a leg of lamb with minted peas; roast corn-fed chicken with aioli and smoked gravy; just-pink 32 day-aged Longhorn beef with bone marrow gravy; and an excellent chestnut mushroom wellington with all the trimmings.
 Add to that a roaring fire and a karaoke room for hire, and you’ve got yourself a Sunday.

 The Albion | Islington

 Is The Albion nicer in winter or summer?
-With one of the best beer gardens in London, all clad in purply wisteria during May/June, and a cosy countryside-esque interior with a roaring fireplace, it’s a tough, tough call to make.
-Fortunately, you can enjoy their roast all-year-round, in either of those lovely settings, where they source their meat from trusted local British farms – anything from Texel lamb leg to 21-day aged topside beef, slow-cooked Gloucester Old Spot and Yorkshire chicken breast – and supplement it as one should with a spot-on Yorkshire pud, veg and perfectly-cooked spuds.
+With one of the best beer gardens in London, all clad in purply wisteria during May/June, and a cosy countryside-esque interior with a roaring fireplace, it’s a tough call to make.
+Fortunately, you can enjoy their roast all-year-round, in either of those lovely settings, where they source their meat from trusted local British farms – anything from lamb shoulder to rolled porchetta and Yorkshire chicken breast – and supplement it as one should with a spot-on Yorkshire pud, veg and perfectly-cooked spuds.

 The Baring | Islington